Main Library Collections

 How to Search?

-All items in this collection are cataloged, and can be found under the title “MRC Grey Files Collection”.
-Please click here for a canned search in the Library Catalog.
+All items in this collection are cataloged, and can be found with an Advanced search under the title = “MRC Grey Files Collection”.
+Please click here for a canned search.

 How to Access?

 The migration and refugee studies collection is located in closed stacks.
-Please make a note of the call number, and contact the help desk to request items in the collection.
+Please make a note of the call number, and contact the Main Library circulation desk to request items in the collection.

 Theses and dissertations are the product of guided research at the MA/MSc and PhD level, respectively.
 Theses often include important findings derived from fieldwork.